MichaelPoma/ds_university_grant_predictions_interpretability_tool_proj/README.md

 - **Recipe**: attribute weights in dataset that correspond to importance in prediction.
 - **Ingredients**: statistical description of successful grants across 10 Birth Country and 2 Home Language subpopulations.
 - **Diversity**: disparities between diversity of applicants predicted a successful grant compared to entire pool of applicants, represented as pie charts for each subpopulation.
 - **Stability**: explains if prediction methodology is robust on dataset for each feature based on slope of distribution.
-Stable if the absolute value of the feature distribution slope is greater than 0.25.
+If the absolute value of the feature distribution slope is greater than 0.25, it is stable to slight changes in the data.
 - **Fairness**: quantified whether outcomes exhibited disparate impact and/or statistical parity between groups with respect to the sensitive attributes.

 ## Interpretability Tool Analysis